ghosert/grunt-applymin/README.md

 beginmin: 'views/**/*.tpl'

-Specify the template files to `beginmin` task, in the above sample, grunt-applymin will search all the `.tpl` files in `views` folder and see if there are beginmin/endmin blocks to be handled.
-If you are using other template engine, you should change this to *.jsp/*.php/*.mako, etc.
+Specify the template files to `beginmin` target, in the sample above, grunt-applymin will search all the `.tpl` files in `views` folder recursively, and see if there are beginmin/endmin blocks to be handled.
+If you are using other template engine, you should change the appendix to *.jsp/*.php/*.mako, etc.

 #### endmin